Skip to main content

 • Tramadol has the potential for abuse, misuse, and addiction, which could result in overdose and death.
 Take your medication as prescribed.
 Do not take additional doses or use the medication for other conditions than for which it was prescribed.

 • Serious, life-threatening respiratory depression (slowed breathing) may occur.
 Patients should be monitored for respiratory depression, especially during initiation of treatment and with any change in dose.
-Elderly patients and patients with certain chronic conditions such as lung disease are at higher risk for respiratory depression.
+Elderly patients and patients with certain chronic conditions, such as lung disease, are at higher risk for respiratory depression.

 • Accidental ingestion by anyone, especially children, may result in a fatal overdose of tramadol.
 Keep out of the reach of children, preferably under lock and key.
 Life-threatening respiratory depression and death have occurred in children who received tramadol.
 Some of the cases occurred after tonsil or adenoid removal.

 • Seizures have occurred in patients taking tramadol, even at normal doses.
-Patients who take certain drugs (such as SSRI, SNRI, or tricyclic antidepressants, opioids, or MAO inhibitors) or patients with a history of seizures are at higher risk.
+Patients who take certain drugs (such as SSRI, SNRI, tricyclic antidepressants, opioids, or MAO inhibitors) or patients with a history of seizures are at higher risk.

 • Patients who are suicidal or addiction-prone should not take tramadol.